finbourne/lusid-sdk-csharp-preview/sdk/docs/ConventionsApi.md

             try
             {
-                // [BETA] DeleteCdsFlowConventions: Delete the CDS Flow Conventions of given scope and code, assuming that it is present.
+                // [BETA] Delete the CDS Flow Conventions of given scope and code, assuming that it is present.
                 AnnulSingleStructuredDataResponse result = apiInstance.DeleteCdsFlowConventions(scope, code);
                 Debug.WriteLine(result);
             }